himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 To save some time when setting up a new system, I often copy the build directories along with the desktop and icon files.
 However, even that can be quite tedious.
-For example, if the new system uses a different username (`ryan` vs `rhimmew`), I have to update all of the desktop files to reflect the change.
+For example, if the new system uses a different username (`ryan` vs.
+`rhimmew`), I have to update all of the desktop files to reflect the change.

 We can do better.
 Lets automate it.

 ## Using a podman container instead

-But first, before diving into the automating the steps, there is one improvement to my normal process I want to make.
+Before diving into the automating the steps, there is one improvement to my normal process I want to make.
 Instead of installing nativefier from a `npm` install, I want to switch to using an ephemeral nativefier container for the builds.
-This have several benefits, including not having to install dependencies, and always using the latest version for the automation.
+This has several benefits, including not having to install dependencies, and always using the latest version for the automation.
 Plus... containers are fun.

-After tweaking some of the suggested [docker instructions](https://github.com/jiahaog/nativefier#usage-with-docker), I was able to get a nativefier container building apps on my desktop using podman:
+After tweaking the suggested [docker instructions](https://github.com/jiahaog/nativefier#usage-with-docker), I was able to get a nativefier container building apps on my desktop using podman: